We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 How about you and your Sandwich Generation family?
 Are you dealing with normal aging eye changes or more extreme?
 What low vision help have you found?
 We’d love to hear about them here.
 For the Baby Boomer caring for elderly parents and grandkids, useful resources are always good news that we love to share!

 P.S.
-To find even more regular and extra large print books at Amazon, click here.
+To find even more extra large print books at Amazon, click here.
 And don’t forget, the Kindle Fire and the Apple iPad have easily adjustable fonts.
 Many seniors are finding them easy to use and enjoyable to read no matter what size print they need! 🙂